nitmir/policyd-rate-limit/README.rst

 After the installation, you may need to run ``sudo systemctl daemon-reload`` for make the unit file visible by systemd.

-You should ran ``policyd-rate-limit --clean`` on a regular basis to delete old records from the database.
+You should run ``policyd-rate-limit --clean`` on a regular basis to delete old records from the database.
 It could be wise to put it in a daily cron, for example::

     0 0 * * * policyd-rate-limit /usr/local/bin/policyd-rate-limit --clean >/dev/null